Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 89: Nagging: Reducing the friction using the magic of routine.

-Send us a text Is it a constant battle to get your teens to do the right thing?
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+Is it a constant battle to get your teens to do the right thing?
 Getting them to bed on time, eating healthily, keeping their screen time to an acceptable level are all problems that come up regularly.
-So when ...
+So when a listener asked for a script to use to get her teens into bed I decided that it was worth delving into what other parents are doing right and how we can adapt their behaviour to our own households. …

 Listen to the Episode